-In summary: The 5E Instructional Model is a constructivist science learning method involving 5 key phases: Engagement, Exploration, Explanation, Elaboration and Evaluation.
-Here's what you need to know about the 5E Instructional Model - what the phases are, their desired outcomes, and what it looks
+In summary: The 5E Model is a constructivist science learning method involving 5 key phases: Engagement, Exploration, Explanation, Elaboration and Evaluation.
+Here's what you need to know about the 5E Model of instruction - what the phases are, their desired outcomes, and what it looks

 Online safety (also known as e-safety) is a new normal in children's education.
 For it to be effective, it's important for school communities - teachers, parents and students - to have a good understanding of what it is and what can be done.

 A snapshot of Australian student literacy Australian student literacy has been in sharp decline since 2000 - we look at the reasons why and what we can do about it.
 We’re in the age of information, where the ebb and flow of the

 Let's talk Pi (π) Happy 3.14159265359 Day!
 That’s right, the 14 March is the annual worldwide celebration of Pi.
 Pi is represented by the Greek symbol π.
 Did you know that the number Pi (π) is a mathematical constant whose value is the ratio